 Generic Name: hepatitis a pediatric vaccine

-Note: This page contains information about the side effects of hepatitis a pediatric vaccine.
-Some of the dosage forms included on this document may not apply to the brand name Havrix Pediatric.
+Note: This document contains side effect information about hepatitis a pediatric vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Havrix Pediatric.

 Applies to hepatitis a pediatric vaccine: intramuscular suspension